 Our retreats are primarily for those who have completed an eight-week mindfulness-based course such as MBSR or MBCT.
 Other meditation experience may be sufficient to attend, but it may be advisable to check with us first.
 Retreats can be quite intensive, and we do not advise attending a retreat if you are suffering from certain conditions or currently experiencing acute emotional distress.

-On retreat, we have the opportunity to develop greater sensitivity to and insight into our moment-by-moment experience.
-We do this through the formal practices of sitting, walking and movement meditation, and through the informal activities of the retreat day alongside others.
+On retreat, we have the opportunity to develop greater sensitivity to and insight into our moment-by-moment experiences.
+We do this through the formal practices of sitting, walking, and movement meditation, and through the informal activities of the retreat day.

 Through the training and experience of our retreat leaders and our close links with the universities, our retreats are informed by the most up-to-date thinking about how to apply and integrate understandings from ancient contemplative traditions and modern scientific theories about well-being and the mind.